transmaxxing/transmaxxing.github.io/passing/physical/HYGIENE.md

 Depending on the style you choose, your hair care routine may be different.
 Most transwomen opt for longer hairstyles that appear more feminine - But you can choose many other styles that might suit you.
 See [Hair Styling](HAIR_STYLING)

-1. Wash your hair regularly with a moisturizing shampoo and conditioner.
+1. Wash your hair every 2-4 days with a moisturizing shampoo and conditioner.
 This will help keep your hair clean and healthy.
 Avoid shampoo/conditioner combinations, these rarely are effective and can dry out your hair.

 2. Use a wide-toothed brush or comb to detangle your hair after washing.
 This will help prevent breakage and split ends.